Steve Rubanguka

-Steve Rubanguka (born 14 October 1996) is a Rwandan professional footballer who plays as a midfielder for the Moldovan Super Liga club FC Zimbru Chisinau and the Rwanda national team.
+Steve Rubanguka (born 14 October 1996) is a Rwandan professional footballer who plays as a midfielder for the Saudi Second Division club Al-Nojoom and the Rwanda national team.

 Club career

 Youth

 Rubanguka's football career started in 2008 at the age of 12 in FC Blaasveld.
 The following year, he joined KVC Willebroek-Meerhof for two seasons and then joined K. Londerzeel S.K.
 He played there for two years and then left for one season to K.V.
 Mechelen and then one season with K.S.K.
 Heist.

 Early career in Belgium

 After KSK Heist Rubanguka joined RFC Wetteren in 2015 for two years, and after that he chose in 2017 for K. Patro Eisden Maasmechelen amid interest from K.V.C.
 Westerlo and Birmingham City FC from England.
 There he played for two seasons and then ended up in K. Rupel Boom F.C. in 2019.
 In August 2020, Rubanguka left Rupel Boom FC for Karaiskakis in Greece.